nysenate/NYSenate.gov-Website-D9/tests/dtt/README.md

   - `/legislation` is invalidated by bill edits.
   - `/events` is invalidated by event edits.
   - `/about` is invalidated by landing page node edits and by edits to block_content entities embedded via `field_landing_blocks`.
-- Content type display page invalidation — direct node edit: all 7 primary content type display pages are invalidated when their node is saved.
+- Content type display page invalidation — direct node edit: bill and article display pages are invalidated when their node is saved. bill is tested because BillsHelper runs complex save-time logic; article represents the standard `node:{nid}` tag path shared by all other types.
 - Content type display page invalidation — related entity edit:
   - Article and in_the_news pages are invalidated by senator term edits (via `field_senator_multiref`).
   - Event, meeting, and public_hearing pages are invalidated by committee term edits (via `field_committee`).